Pink (Boris album)

-Pink is the tenth album by Japanese experimental music band Boris.
+Pink is the tenth studio album by Japanese experimental music band Boris.
 It was originally released in 2005 through Diwphalanx Records in Japan and subsequently reissued in 2006 by American label Southern Lord Records.
-The album received favorable reviews, particularly for incorporating more melody into the band's abrasive sound.

 The album's length was extended significantly on the LP version of the album.
 For the 2006 reissue of Pink, the album's cover art, track order, and length were modified from the original version released in Japan in 2005.
 Additionally, a music video was shot for the title track which was limited to 100 copies on DVD.
 Since then, the music video has been included in the limited edition of the album Smile, also published by Southern Lord.

 An expanded reissue of the album using the original Japanese filled stencil-style art was announced for worldwide release by Sargent House on May 9, 2016, simultaneously debuting new track "Are You Ready" from its bonus disc.
 Later the same month, NPR Music hosted a stream of an additional new song from the release, "SOFUN".
 Sargent House streamed the bonus disc via their SoundCloud page the day before it was released on July 8, 2016.
 The full-length version of the track "Farewell" from the LP edition appears on Boris / Variations + Live in Japan.
 It was also re-recorded for Boris' collaborative studio album with Merzbow, Gensho.

-Since its earlier releases, Pink has been met with considerable applause.
-It is regarded a breakthrough for Boris, as well as for the underground metal scene, with heightened exposure for both occurring in its wake.
-Several music sites have listed it as one of the best albums, metal or otherwise, of the 2000s.
+Pink has been met with critical acclaim, particularly for incorporating more melody into the band's abrasive sound.
+It is regarded as Boris' breakthrough, and several music sites have listed it as one of the best albums, metal or otherwise, of the 2000s.